jenansaadatmand/My_Certifications/Jupyter/README.md

-This repository contains my Jupyter certificate from Microsoft Learn platfom.
+This repository contains my Jupyter Notebooks for Python certificate from Microsoft Learn platfom.